Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Introduction

 This remarkable progress is fundamentally tied to computational scaling.
 Empirical evidence reveals a consistent pattern: as the compute budget for optimally training and deploying language model increases, their demonstrated intelligence scales correspondingly \citep{kmh+20, hbm+22}.
-This phenomenon has been systematically categorized into the following principle: \myvspace{-1mm} \begin{quote} \textbf{Scaling Law} \citep{kmh+20, hbm+22}: Model capabilities improve predictably with increased computational investment during training, achieved through three-dimensional scaling: model parameter count, training duration, and dataset size. \end{quote} \myvspace{-1mm} While the scaling law has been extensively validated through empirical research, a critical gap persists in its theoretical foundation.
+This phenomenon has been systematically categorized into the following principle: \begin{quote} \textbf{Scaling Law} \citep{kmh+20, hbm+22}: Model capabilities improve predictably with increased computational investment during training, achieved through three-dimensional scaling: model parameter count, training duration, and dataset size. \end{quote} While the scaling law has been extensively validated through empirical research, a critical gap persists in its theoretical foundation.
 Current literature lacks a mathematically rigorous framework to explain why these principles exhibit such predictable improvements in model performance, or to systematically justify their reliability in guiding the development of massive-scale transformer architectures \citep{lwk+24}.
 Existing theoretical studies on scaling laws have predominantly focused on traditional statistical models and simplified neural architectures.
-Key investigations include analyses of shallow attention networks \citep{lwz25}, linear regression \citep{lwk+24, dsy24_quant}, kernel regression \citep{cgl+25}, and data selection methodologies \citep{jkk+18}, among others.
+Key investigations include analyses of shallow attention networks \citep{lwz25}, linear regression \citep{lwk+24, dsy24_quant}, kernel regression \citep{cgl+25}, solvable random-feature models \citep{mrs22, bdk+24, bap24, ppxp24, blp25}, and data selection methodologies \citep{jkk+18}, among others.
+Compute-optimal recommendations and data-constrained refinements~\citep{hbm+22, mas+23, ppx24, frh24} highlight the empirical N--M trade-off any theoretical scaling law must reproduce.
 However, these works lack generalizability to modern deep learning systems.
-Notably, the scaling theory underpinning transformer-based LLMs \citep{vsp+17} — the dominant paradigm in contemporary AI — remains largely unexplored.
+Notably, the scaling theory underpinning transformer-based LLMs \citep{vsp+17} --- the dominant paradigm in contemporary AI --- remains largely unexplored.